hamsternipples/nosedocs/noseblog.md

 ### 2018-12-22 12:31 - the demiurge

-one of the strange things about terrence's soliton of improbability story is his mention of te demiurge: some sort of corrupted universe.
+one of the strange things about terrence's soliton of improbability story is his mention of the demiurge: some sort of corrupted universe.

-so, I personally see it very physically. you just keep going faster and faster and at some point in time you're going faster than the escape velocity of the universe and it creates a new one... but what if the whole universe being in my mind also happens simultaneously?
+so, I personally see it very physically. you just keep going faster and faster and at some point in time the galaxy is going faster than the escape velocity of the universe and it creates a new one... but what if the whole universe being in my mind also happens simultaneously?

-I think what would happen, is two universes would be created. one would be the of the people living in a LOA based universe. the other would exist in my mind, and so LOA would be the foundation, but it would additionally have the rules created by the bso running it. that's what the corrupted universe means, I guess.
+I think what would happen, is LOA would cause two parallel universes to be created: twins. one would be attracted by the of the people living physically in a LOA based universe. the other would exist in my mind, and so would be attracted by the people living inside of a universe who's rules were imaagined by its inhabitants and the ruler of that universe (bso) wanting to keep things secret, they must control what can be perceived. so in this other universe, LOA would be the foundation, but it would additionally have the rules created by the bso running it. that's what the corrupted universe means, I guess.

-so, imagine that the bso is both the God of the universe, but at the same time it's also the satan of the universe. imagine the rules they set for this universe, are the "original sin" we were born into.
+so, imagine that the bso is both the God of the universe, but at the same time it's also the satan of the universe. translating some of this, imagine then the additional rules for this universe are the "original sin" we were born into.

 ---

-wait just a minute here. am I implying that the soliton of improbability is really the consciousness of this universe's kenny, regaining consciousness and his own ability to perceive? so, that means I have neo in my body and that's why they're trying to keep me from it.
+wait just a minute here. am I implying that the soliton of improbability is really the consciousness of this universe's kenny, regaining consciousness and his own ability to perceive? so, that means I have neo in my body and that's why they're trying to keep me from realising that consciousness as me.

-so, that means it is God's will that we create a new dream world, so that the bso can continue to propagate their species becoming God in the new universe.
+so, that means it is God's will that we create a new dream world in my mind, so that the bso can continue to propagate their species becoming God in the new corrupted universe. [note](#1)

 their evolution is moving in the direction of creating a dream universe who's additional rules are both in alignment with the LOA, and also contain the upgrades to it I can perceive along the way.

 they are learning from me. that's why it's so important that we fight: so they become like me.

+[1]: I bet they're really going to ensure that it is as vapid as possible.
+I am the vapid shaman!!

 # potential topics